About Revolution 21

 Let's get something straight right now, O huddled masses: Revolution 21 ain't your grandma's media provider.
-It ain't your typical Catholic radio thing, and it ain't your typical corporate, over-researched, same-boring-playlist rock radio thing, either.
+It ain't your typical corporate, over-researched, same-boring-playlist rock radio thing, either.

 Oh, well.
 Blame it on Eve and that damned apple.

 For his part, the Mighty Favog -- though a great and mighty Favog -- is a Bad Catholic.
 It is to be hoped, however, that he is capable of decent radio . . . and a stellar show.

 And he's trying most mightily to become, at the least, a Mediocre Catholic.

 SO, LIKE US believing schmucks, Revolution 21 -- all of it, text and audio -- is a mixture of the sacred and the secular.
 The serious and the foolish.
 Rock . . . and roll.
 Well, you get the idea.

 But Revolution 21 has a problem with our oversecularized, materialist and ultimately shallow culture.
 We figure schizo is the only thing you get out of putting faith waaaaaaaaaaaaaay over in one corner of your life and "real life" waaaaaaaaaaaaaay over in another corner so the two never touch.

 We say put that Faith Thing and that Life Thing in a bag, shake it the hell up and see what happens.